SumiSastri/dev-blogs/docs/programming-database-design/part1-db-design-importance.md

 4. Establish relationships using foreign keys
 5. Validate against the target normal form

-## Conclusion

 Data design and data systems are closely interconnected, as the way data is structured directly influences how effectively a system can store, process, and retrieve information.
 Sound data design provides the foundation on which reliable, scalable, and high-performance data systems are built.

 One of the most important aspects of this relationship is data normalization.
-Through normalization, data is organized into well-structured tables that minimize redundancy and dependency.
+Through normalization, data is organised into well-structured tables that minimise redundancy and dependency.
 This improves data integrity and ensures that updates, inserts, and deletions can be performed without introducing inconsistencies.
 As a result, the underlying data system becomes easier to maintain and less prone to anomalies.

 Table relationships are another key link between design and implementation.
 Conceptual relationships such as one-to-one, one-to-many, and many-to-many are translated into physical structures using primary and foreign keys.
 These relationships enforce referential integrity within the database system, ensuring that related data remains consistent across tables.